 Food consumption was measured over the course of the study and no difference was found in the intake of food between the control and broccoli sprout–fed groups.”

-To be “equivalent to 1 mg SFN/d” at a .4 mg sulforaphane/gram rate, the animals would need to eat 2.5 grams per day.
+To be “equivalent to 1 mg SFN/d” at a .4 mg sulforaphane/gram rate, the animals would eat 2.5 grams per day.
+That’s half of a normal intake.
 “Food consumption was measured” but not disclosed.

 “4 week old male TRAMP mice were treated with PBS [phosphate-buffered saline] (control) or 1 mg SFN in PBS three times/week for 15-18 weeks.”

-I downgraded the study’s rating because the researchers didn’t sufficiently quantify their findings to help humans, which is the basic purpose of any animal study.
-The study’s sulforaphane dosage was undefined, so no human equivalent dosage could be derived.
+The researchers didn’t sufficiently quantify their findings to help humans, which is the basic purpose of any animal study.

 https://academic.oup.com/cdn/article/2/3/nzy002/4803105 “Broccoli Sprouts Delay Prostate Cancer Formation and Decrease Prostate Cancer Severity with a Concurrent Decrease in HDAC3 Protein Expression in Transgenic Adenocarcinoma of the Mouse Prostate (TRAMP) Mice”